Tencent/omi/packages/omim/docs/src/docs/en/top-app-bar.md

 ## Top App Bar

-MDC Top App Bar acts as a container for items such as application title, navigation icon, and action items.
+Top App Bar acts as a container for items such as application title, navigation icon, and action items.

 ## Usage